dapr/proposals/20260304-RB-workflow-access-policy.md

 #### Multiple Policy Evaluation

 When multiple `WorkflowAccessPolicy` resources apply to the same target app (e.g., an unscoped namespace-wide policy and a scoped app-specific policy), all matching policies are evaluated.
-Rules from all applicable policies are merged into a single rule set.
-If any matching rule explicitly allows an invocation, it is allowed — i.e., **allow wins over the default deny**.
-This means a namespace-wide deny-all can be combined with app-specific allow policies without conflict:
+Rules from all applicable policies are merged into a single rule set and evaluated using the specificity-based matching described above.
+An explicit `deny` rule always takes precedence over an `allow` rule at the same specificity level (deny-wins).
+This means a namespace-wide deny-all policy (one with no rules) can be combined with app-specific allow policies: the app-specific allow rules grant access because they are more specific than the absence of rules in the deny-all policy.

 1. Collect all `WorkflowAccessPolicy` resources that apply to the target app (either by scope or by being unscoped in the same namespace).
 2. Merge all rules into a single evaluation set.
-3. Evaluate the merged rules: if any rule matches the caller and operation with `action: allow`, the invocation is allowed.
+3. For a given caller and target workflow/activity name, identify all matching rules and select the highest-precedence rule using the specificity and tie-breaking order defined above.
+4. Apply the action (`allow` or `deny`) from the winning rule.
-4. If no rule matches, the invocation is denied (default deny).
+5. If no rule matches, the invocation is denied (default deny).

 #### Enforcement Integration Point